Extremus-io/djwebsockets/README.md

 # djwebsockets
-The library adds websocket support to django (now any wsgi app).
+The library adds websocket support to django.
 It gives event driven websocket control for simple and straight forward programming.

 The idea is to create a separate websocket server when an instance of django wsgi application instance is produced. and kill it as soon as the instance dies.